AreParameswarudu/AWS-ETL-job-on-salesdata/README.md

 Once the job run was sucessfull, go to s3 and check the transformeddata folder.

 ## Step 5: Creating/populating table for transformed data.
-Follow the step3.2 to create a cralwer and run the crawler to create a table for transformed data. <br>
+Follow the step3.2 to create a cralwer.<br>
+Run the crawler to create a table for transformed data. <br>
-_ remmember to store the table in same database where raw-sales-data is stored._
+_remmember to store the table in same database where raw-sales-data is stored._

 ***
 ![image](https://github.com/user-attachments/assets/7f5afe58-c11f-4232-9509-6849fe19d488)